Cyclooctadecanonaene: Aromaticity

 Notably, [18]annulene is the first annulene after benzene ([6]annulene) to be fully aromatic: its π-system contains 4n + 2 electrons (n = 4), and it is large enough to comfortably accommodate six hydrogen atoms in its interior, allowing it to adopt a planar shape, thus satisfying Hückel's rule.
 The discovery of aromatic stabilization for [18]annulene is historically significant for confirming earlier theoretical predictions based on molecular orbital theory, since simple versions of valence bond theory did not readily explain the 4n + 2 rule.

-The 1H NMR of this compound exhibits the hallmarks of a system with an aromatic ring current, with the 12H signal of the exterior hydrogens at 9.25 ppm, while the 6H signal of the interior hydrogens resonates at a remarkable −2.9 ppm in THF-d8 at −60 °C. On the other hand, a single signal at 5.45 ppm (the weighted average of the two individual signals) is observed at 120 °C. This is consistent with rapid exchange of the exterior and interior hydrogens at that temperature.
-The bond lengths in [18]annulene are in between those of single and double carbon–carbon bond, with two bond lengths observed crystallographically: 138.9 pm (concave edges) and 140.7 pm (convex edges).
-These bond lengths are indicative of significant delocalization.
+The 1H NMR of this compound exhibits hallmarks of a system with an aromatic ring current, with the 12H signal of exterior hydrogens at 9.25 ppm, while the 6H signal of interior hydrogens resonates at a remarkable −2.9 ppm in THF-d8 at −60 °C. On the other hand, a single signal at 5.45 ppm (the weighted average of the two individual signals) is observed at 120 °C. This is consistent with rapid exchange of exterior and interior hydrogens at that temperature.
+The bond lengths in [18]annulene are in between those of single and double carbon–carbon bond, with two bond lengths observed crystallographically: 138.9 pm (concave edges) and 140.7 pm (convex edges) which are indicative of significant delocalization.
 The favorability of delocalization is, in turn, interpreted as evidence for aromaticity.
-For comparison, these values are close to the bond length of benzene (140 pm).
+For comparison, these values are close to bond length of benzene (140 pm).

 Based on the enthalpy of hydrogenation, the overall resonance energy has been estimated to be 37 kcal/mol.
 This is about the same as that of benzene; however, this energy is spread out over 18 atoms instead of 6, so [18]annulene experiences a weaker stabilization than benzene.
 In terms of reactivity, it is somewhat more air- and light-stable than [14]annulene and [10]annulene, which are, respectively, weakly aromatic and nonaromatic due to transannular interactions.
-Nevertheless, it rapidly undergoes electrophilic additions, much like other polyenes, and attempts to effect Friedel-Crafts-type reactions on [18]annulene failed.
+Nevertheless, it rapidly undergoes electrophilic additions, much like other polyenes, and attempts to effect Friedel–Crafts type reactions on [18]annulene failed.

-Despite the usual interpretation of [18]annulene as an 18-electron aromatic system, a 2014 theoretical study suggested that [18]annulene may be thought of as having only three completely delocalized π bonds associated with its aromaticity, while the other six π bonds represent conjugated three-center-two-electron ("3c-2e") π bonds on the periphery of the molecule.
+Despite the usual interpretation of [18]annulene as an 18-electron aromatic system, a 2014 theoretical study suggested that [18]annulene may be thought of as having only three completely delocalized π bonds associated with its aromaticity, while the other six π bonds represent conjugated three-center-two-electron (3c–2e) π bonds on the periphery of the molecule.

 Synthesis

 The compound was first synthesised by Franz Sondheimer.
-The original synthesis started by the Eglinton reaction of the di-alkyne 1,5-hexadiyne with copper(II) acetate in pyridine to give the trimer, followed by deprotonation and isomerization with potassium tert-butoxide in tert-butanol and was concluded with hydrogen organic reduction with the Lindlar catalyst.
+The original synthesis started by Eglinton reaction of the di-alkyne 1,5-hexadiyne with copper(II) acetate in pyridine to give the trimer, followed by deprotonation and isomerization with potassium tert-butoxide in tert-butanol and was concluded with hydrogen organic reduction with Lindlar catalyst.